Estate planning before Christmas: The “must-do” life admin task before the festive season arrives

-Reading time: 8 minutes
+Reading time: 7 minutes

-Three documents to do before you travel
+The three vital documents you need before you travel

 Estate planning is a highly personal process and should reflect your unique family situation, assets, and your testamentary wishes.
 There are three vital documents that everyone should have as a minimum.